 The City last updated its Water Conservation Strategy in 2014, which detailed initiatives that would reduce water consumption and promote water efficient practices.
 The Water Conservation Strategy identified a target of 10% reduction in per capita water use per decade.
-In addition, the City participates in Team WaterSmart (teamwatersmart.ca) education programs in partnership with the Regional District of Nanaimo to promote water conservation and more efficient water use.
-More recently the Regional District and the City of Nanaimo unified their water restriction stages and dates of implementation to promote region wide water conservation awareness.
-Typically watering restriction start on 1st May and end on 30th September.
-However the 'stage' of watering restrictions in the RDN and the City may differ at any given time as the available drinking water storage capacity of each municipality's watersheds and water sources are different.
+In addition, the City participates in Team WaterSmart (teamwatersmart.ca) education programs in partnership with the Regional District of Nanaimo (RDN) to promote water conservation and more efficient water use.
+More recently, the RDN and the City of Nanaimo unified their water restriction levels and dates of implementation to promote region wide water ing start on 1st May and end on 30th September every year.
+Please note that the 'level' of watering restrictions in the RDN and the City may differ at any given time as the available drinking water storage capacity of each municipality's watersheds and water sources are different.